pwichmann/phd_thesis/README.md

 You can also contact the author here (create an 'Issue' in this repo) to get access to the manuscript.

-### (2) Extracting supply chain maps from news articles using deep neural networks (2020)
+### Extracting supply chain maps from news articles using deep neural networks (2020)

-"Extracting supply chain maps from news articles using deep neural networks" by Pascal Wichmann, Alexandra Brintrup, Simon Baker, Philip Woodall, and Duncan McFarlane, published by the International Journal of Production Research (IJPR).
+Pascal Wichmann, Alexandra Brintrup, Simon Baker, Philip Woodall & Duncan McFarlane (2020) Extracting supply chain maps from news articles using deep neural networks, International Journal of Production Research, 58:17, 5320-5336, DOI: 10.1080/00207543.2020.1720925

 #### Link to the paper
 https://www.tandfonline.com/doi/abs/10.1080/00207543.2020.1720925